severalnines/docs/user-guide/dashboard.rst

 	* MySQL Galera Cluster
 	* Percona XtraDB Cluster
 	* MariaDB Galera Cluster
+* MySQL Group Replication (beta)
 * MySQL Cluster (NDB)
 * MongoDB ReplicaSet
 * MongoDB Shards

 There are some prerequisites that need to be fulfilled prior to the deployment:

-* Verify that sudo is working properly if you are using a non-root user
+* Verify that sudo is working properly if you are using a non-root user.
-* Passwordless SSH from ClusterControl node to database nodes has been configured correctly
+* Passwordless SSH is configured correctly from ClusterControl node to all database nodes.

 For more details, refer to the `Requirement <../../requirements.html>`_ section.
-Each time you create a database cluster, ClusterControl will trigger a job under *ClusterControl > Settings > Cluster Jobs*.
+Each time you create a database cluster, ClusterControl will trigger a job under *ClusterControl > Activity > Jobs*.
 You can see the progress and status under this page.

 MySQL Replication
 `````````````````

 Deploys a new MySQL Replication.
 The database cluster will be automatically added into ClusterControl once deployed.
 Minimum of two nodes is required.
 The first node in the list is the master.
 You can add more slaves later after the deployment completes.
+Starting from version 1.4.0, it's possible to setup a master-master replication from scratch under 'Define Topology' tab.

 1) SSH Settings
 '''''''''''''''